mrepol742/project-pos/README.md

 ## License

-This project is licensed under the **MIT License with Commons Clause**.
+This project is licensed under the [Polyform Noncommercial License 1.0.0](LICENSE).

-- **Commercial Use Restriction**: You may not use the software for commercial purposes, as defined in the [LICENSE](LICENSE) file.
-Commercial use includes using the software as part of any service offered for a fee or any use that generates revenue either directly or indirectly.

-See the full [LICENSE](LICENSE) file for more details.
+&copy; 2025 Melvin Jones Repol.